 For those planning a pregnancy, it’s useful to understand the hormones at play and how they will change during gestation.
 Since luteinizing hormone is a hormone that works to regulate the phases of the menstrual cycle, there is no surge of LH during pregnancy.
 However, the sex hormones progesterone and estrogen play a key role in fetal development and getting the body ready for giving birth.

 How does Natural Cycles measure LH?

 First things first, measuring luteinizing hormone is an optional part of using Natural Cycles.
 This digital birth control method works by pairing the basal body temperature method with an algorithm that learns your unique cycle.
-While using Natural Cycles, you have the option to give the algorithm a boost by taking ovulation tests, and you can input positive or negative test results directly into the app - these results can help the algorithm find your ovulation faster.
+While using Natural Cycles, you have the option to take ovulation tests, and you can input positive or negative test results directly into the app - these results can help the algorithm find your ovulation faster.
 We have recently added an LH Guide to the app so you can learn more about how ovulation tests work and how they help the algorithm find your fertile days.

 We hope you’ve learned something about the wonders of luteinizing hormone and its role in your reproductive health!
 If you’re interested in finding out more about your ovulation, why not try Natural Cycles?
 It’s FDA Cleared, 100% hormone-free and personalized to your unique cycle.